Timsina-Ravi/java/README.md

 ## Overview
 This repository contains my **Core Java learning journey**, focused on building a strong foundation in **Java syntax, Object-Oriented Programming (OOP) concepts, and backend fundamentals**.

 It serves as a **theory and example reference**, not a full project repository.
-All practice problems and project-based learning are handled in a separate repository named `backend-logic-building`.
+All practice problems and project-based learning are handled in a separate repository named `Java-Practice-Project`.

 ---